Dubai Energy/Enpark/Environmental Park

 Any free zone which is not declared as designated zone is a non-designated zone.
-In other words a non – designated zone is any geographical area within UAE which does not have any security measures and custom controls in place to monitor entry and exit of goods and individuals.
+In other words, a non – designated zone is any geographical area within UAE which does not have any security measures and customs controls in place to monitor entry and exit of goods and individuals.
 Eg. DMCC, Dubai Media city, DIFC and Dubai Internet city.

 What transactions are subject to VAT within Designated zones?